Evolutionary biology: History

+Many biologists have contributed to shaping the modern discipline of evolutionary biology.
+Theodosius Dobzhansky and E. B. Ford established an empirical research programme.
+Ronald Fisher, Sewall Wright, and J. B. S. Haldane created a sound theoretical framework.
+Ernst Mayr in systematics, George Gaylord Simpson in paleontology and G. Ledyard Stebbins in botany helped to form the modern synthesis.
+James Crow, Richard Lewontin, Dan Hartl, Marcus Feldman, and Brian Charlesworth trained a generation of evolutionary biologists.

 Subfields

 Evolution is the central unifying concept in biology.
 Biology can be divided into various ways.
 One way is by the level of biological organization, from molecular to cell, organism to population.
 Another way is by perceived taxonomic group, with fields such as zoology, botany, and microbiology, reflecting what was once seen as the major divisions of life.
 A third way is by approaches, such as field biology, theoretical biology, experimental evolution, and paleontology.
 These alternative ways of dividing up the subject have been combined with evolutionary biology to create subfields like evolutionary ecology and evolutionary developmental biology.

 More recently, the merge between biological science and applied sciences gave birth to new fields that are extensions of evolutionary biology, including evolutionary robotics, engineering, algorithms, economics, and architecture.
 The basic mechanisms of evolution are applied directly or indirectly to come up with novel designs or solve problems that are difficult to solve otherwise.
 The research generated in these applied fields, contribute towards progress, especially from work on evolution in computer science and engineering fields such as mechanical engineering.

-Different types of evolution

-Adaptive evolution

-Adaptive evolution relates to evolutionary changes that happen due to the changes in the environment, this makes the organism suitable to its habitat.
-This change increases the chances of survival and reproduction of the organism (this can be referred to as an organism's fitness).
-For example, Darwin's Finches on Galapagos island developed different shaped beaks in order to survive for a long time.
-Adaptive evolution can also be convergent evolution if two distantly related species live in similar environments facing similar pressures.

-Convergent evolution

-Convergent evolution is the process in which related or distantly related organisms evolve similar characteristics independently.
-This type of evolution creates analogous structures which have a similar function, structure, or form between the two species.
-For example, sharks and dolphins look alike but they are not related.
-Likewise, birds, flying insects, and bats all have the ability to fly, but they are not related to each other.
-These similar traits tend to evolve from having similar environmental pressures.

-Divergent evolution

-Divergent evolution is the process of speciation.
-This can happen in several ways: